rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 $$

 - *motivation*: Think of a cell as a projection of a properad defining the single source of truth of an abstract value in the concrete circuit.
 The resolver instantiates it to a concrete value.
+- *note*: This is a projection of a properad.

 \begin{definition}[Cell]
 Cells represent an abstract value in an index map modelling the trace table / concrete circuit.
 It contains the thunk argument, the cell wires that it depends on, and a resolver that computes the value of the cell.